 - Affiliate dashboards

-Without proper tracking, income is easily missed or misreported.
+Without proper tracking, income is easily missed, duplicated or misreported.
+This becomes more important as income increases across multiple channels.

 There are two common issues: